 Appears on pages(s):

-effect of different reinforcement layouts, amounts of confinement, and loading protocols on RC coupling beams, eight RC coupling beams with a span-depth ratio of 2.5 were tested with three parameters 1) longitudinal or diagonal reinforcement layout; 2) full, 2/3, or 1/2 amount of confinement relative to ACI 318-19 requirements; and 3) seismic or wind loading protocols.
+effect of different reinforcement layouts, amounts of confinement, and loading protocols on RC coupling beams, eight RC coupling beams with a span-depth ratio of 2.5 were tested with three parameters: 1) longitudinal or diagonal reinforcement layout; 2) full, two-thirds, or one-half the amount of confinement relative to ACI 318-19 requirements; and 3) seismic or wind loading protocols.
 The test results showed that: first, the nominal shear and upper-limit